Books read in 2017 (the goal is 48; let’s see if I can make it this year…)

 The Wiersbe father-and-son team examined every incarnation-related scripture in the Bible, Old and New Testaments, and indexed them in C is for Christmas.
 The topics are arranged alphabetically, covering concepts such as Advent, Bethlehem, Epiphany, Glory, Immanuel, Joy, Messiah, Peace, Shepherds, Tidings, Word, and Zechariah.
 This makes it easy to look up the significance of any nativity-related word.
 The explanations are so thorough, however, that the same information is often given under several headings, making for redundancy if you read the book cover to cover.

-The best way to use this book is as an advent devotional, picking and choosing your articles.
+The best way to use this book is as an advent devotional, picking and choosing your articles each day.
 C is for Christmas is a great resource for family devotions or for children’s bedtime stories during December, because the clear, concise language is readily understood by children.

 37. The Martian by Andy Weir.
 This is the book that the Matt Damon movie was based on.
 It was a fabulous movie.
 Of course, the book is even better than the movie.